Blog

 1. Dynamic Price Tracking and Repricing

 By monitoring competitors' prices in real-time, you can automatically adjust your own pricing to win the "Buy Box" and maximize your profit margins.
 The low latency of an API like Easyparser ensures you can react to market changes instantly.
+Brands using real-time repricing see an average 15–30% increase in Buy Box win rate.

 2. Competitor and Market Analysis